FACTBOX-Evacuations from Afghanistan by country | Law-Order

 BELGIUM Prime Minister Alexander De Croo said on Thursday Belgium ended its evacuation operations after U.S. sources informed the government of an imminent suicide bomb attack around Kabul airport.

 A little over 1,400 people were evacuated by Belgium from Kabul, with the last flight arriving at Islamabad on Wednesday night, he said.
-TURKEY
+CANADA

+Canadian forces in Kabul ended evacuation efforts for their citizens and Afghans earlier on Thursday, ahead of an Aug.
+31 deadline, acting chief of the defense staff General Wayne Eyre said.
+He said Canada had evacuated or facilitated the evacuation of around 3,700 Canadian and Afghan citizens.

+Poland's final evacuation flight was landing in Warsaw at around 0830 GMT on Thursday, he said.
+INDIA

-INDIA India has airlifted 565 people from Afghanistan, most of the Indian embassy personnel and citizens living there but also dozens of Afghans including Afghan Sikhs and Hindus, a government official said on condition of anonymity.
+India has airlifted 565 people from Afghanistan, most of them Indian embassy personnel and citizens living there but also dozens of Afghans including Afghan Sikhs and Hindus, a government official said on condition of anonymity.
 There was no decision yet on when they planned to stop the flights, he said.

-UNITED ARAB EMIRATES The UAE said on Thursday it has helped evacuate 36,500 people to date, including 8,500 coming to the UAE via its national carriers or airports.
+UNITED ARAB EMIRATES

+The UAE said on Thursday it has helped evacuate 36,500 people to date, including 8,500 coming to the UAE via its national carriers or airports.
+HUNGARY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)